I’m a Dog Handler—Here’s What It’s Like to Show at the Westminster Dog Show

 My life with dogs

 I have attended Westminster every year since 2008 and competed in Junior Showmanship between 2008 and 2012, winning in 2012.
 Junior Showmanship is a separate competition, but it’s held at the same venue and is part of the Westminster Kennel Club Dog Show.
 To compete in Juniors, you need to be within a certain age range and win your class ten times to qualify for Westminster.
 From 2012 to 2018, I attended while apprenticing under a professional handler, and 2019 was the first year I competed as a professional handler myself.
 This year will be my second as a professional handler at Westminster, and I will be presenting four dogs.
 I work with far more than four throughout the year, but only these select few attend this prestigious event.
-Check out these photos of adorable dogs and their quirky owners at Westminster.

 It runs in the family